Copyright © Media Law International 2023. All Rights Reserved.

 Global Leaders in Media Law Practice

 Boga & Associates’ media work stems from its communications, entertainment and IP specialisation, which earns the firm its leading position.
 With an established national position, the full-service practice expanded its reach with an office in Kosovo and works closely with clients in both regions.
-Renata Leka is the firm’s key contact of media-related work, which includes advice on copyright, advertising and unfair competition.
+The team regularly advises on copyright, advertising and unfair competition.

 Hoxha, Memi & Hoxha is known for its advice on regulatory issues, data protection, internet, anti-piracy and privacy.
 The firm is highly regarded for its work with broadcasters and maintains strong links with long-standing clients.
 Lawyers regularly advise Eurolloto, Telesport Television and Telesport Newspaper and have worked with AGON TV on the acquisition of rights from several international copyright agents on its behalf.